How to calculate cost of goods sold for restaurants (with examples)

 Review your menu descriptions, photos, and of course, the order in which you present your menu items online.
 Draw attention to menu items with high profit margins to increase the return on your CoGS.

 The restaurateur’s guide to cost of goods sold

-Like we touched on earlier, balancing your food quality, cost of goods sold, and sales is a balancing act that requires diligent inventory management, sales forecasting, and menu pricing.
+Balancing your food quality, cost of goods sold, and sales requires diligent inventory management, sales forecasting, and menu pricing.